RRZE-HPC/likwid/trunk/doc/likwid-doxygen.md

 Likwid is build using GNU make and has no external dependencies apart from the Linux kernel and the standard C library.
 It should build on any Linux distribution with a recent GCC compiler or CLANG compiler and 2.6 or newer kernel without any changes.

-There is one generic top level Makefile and one .mk configuration file for each compiler (at the moment GCC, CLANG and ICC).
-Please note that I can only test LIKWID with GCC and CLANG.
+There is one generic top level Makefile and one .mk configuration file for each compiler (at the moment GCC, CLANG, ICC and MIC).
+Please note that I tested LIKWID with all of them.
 ICC is only tested for basic functionality and is not supported by us.

-There is one exception: If you want to use LIKWID on a Intel Xeon Phi card you have to choose the MIC as Compiler in config.mk, which is based on Intel ICC compiler.
+There is one exception: If you want to use LIKWID on a Intel Xeon Phi card you have to choose the MIC as compiler in config.mk, which is based on Intel ICC compiler.

 \subsection directory Directory structure
 All source files are in the src/ directory.
 All header files are located in src/includes/.
 Each application main source files are in src/applications/.
 All external tools, namely HWLOC and Lua, are located in ext/.
 The bench/ folder contains all files of the benchmarking suite of LIKWID.